logicspark/vitepress-theme-api/README.md

 ### Installation

 There are a few ways you can install Vitepress API Document theme, namely npm, yarn and pnpm.
-If you install via npm, here is a a single cmd to install this library
+If you install via npm, here is a single cmd to install this library

 ```sh
   npm install vitepress-api-document-theme